Meet our team!

 We have worked with various organizations and clients in Metro Vancouver including elementary and secondary schools, daycares, group homes, hospitals, and senior care facilities.
 Our wish is to bring music into people’s lives and work together with them to find ways to improve their mind, body, and spirit.

-Mary is a Capilano University music therapy student who is excited to be completing her pre-professional practicum with She.Lee.Music.
+Mary completed her music therapy pre-professional practicum with She.Lee.Music.
 During her classes at Capilano, Mary found working with children and teens to be so wonderful that she knew she wanted her future work in music therapy to be with young people of all varieties.
 Mary is a two-time recipient of the Billy Rhodda Memorial Music Therapy Scholarship, and is a member of the Canadian Association of Music Therapists and Music Therapy Association of British Columbia.
 As a songwriter and multi-instrumentalist she has written, performed, recorded, and toured with dozens of pop and rock groups.
 Mary is a Registered Music Together® teacher.

 Music Therapist | Registered Music Together® Teacher